Mathématique: Chapter 11

 Rush shot him a pointed look over the rims of his glasses as Young shut the door behind him.

-“You have no common sense,” Young unbuttoned his blue jacket (three-button, form-fitting, dark blue, with a swath of colored bars above the left breast pocket) and started fishing through his pockets.
+“You have no common sense,” Young unbuttoned his blue jacket (three-button, form-fitting, dark blue, with a swath of colored bars above the breast pocket) and fished through his pockets.
 Rush caught a glimpse of a concealed sidearm in a shoulder holster beneath his jacket.

-Rush swept a hand though his hair and tried to ignore everything in the universe.
+Rush swept a hand through his hair and tried to ignore everything in the universe.

 Young snorted in amusement.